Too hot to cook? Here are seven sensational salads to try

 UK food writer Sabrina Ghayour’s carrot, tahini and toasted hazelnut salad with mint is, she says, “a great year-round salad, but also works really well as a slaw, of sorts, jammed into a sandwich with any type of leftover meat.
 The final touch of mint gives the dish the perfect hint of freshness to offset the rich nutty tahini and sweet crunch of carrots”.

 Japanese chef and London restaurateur Makiko Sano’s steamed sesame chicken salad is healthy, light and exceptionally flavoursome.
-Just right for these hot, humid days.
+Just right for these summer days.

 If a recipe in a sentence or two sounds more appealing, here are two I’ve been making regularly in this sunny spell.